crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 - Change the version number and stable tag in the `crowdsec.php` file
 - Change the stable tag  in the `readme.txt` file
-- Change the version number in the `inc/constants.php` file
+- Change the version number in the `inc/Constants.php` file
 - Update the `CHANGELOG.md` file

 Then, you have to [run the action manually from the GitHub repository](https://github.com/crowdsecurity/cs-wordpress-bouncer/actions/workflows/release.yml)

-Alternatively, you could use the [Github CLI](https://github.com/cli/cli):
+Alternatively, you could use the [GitHub CLI](https://github.com/cli/cli):
 - create a draft release:
 ```
 gh workflow run release.yml -f tag_name=vx.y.z -f draft=true